jacksonwalters/natural-language-processing/README.md

 9. *Spelling correction* using TextBlob (quick).
 10. *Named entity recognition* via LSTM.
 Too long to train on M1.
 11. *Twitter sentiment analysis, part II*.
 Use Naive Bayes sentiment classifier trained on positive/negative labeled tweets.
+12. *Topic modeling*.
+Use doc2vec embeddings and k-means clustering with list of keywords to label clusters with topic.